imAnonAmi/Employee-Tracker/README.md

 XXXXXX

-2. When you have navigated to this folder in your terminal, type the following command to initialize the package.
-Accept default values for all questions.
+2. When you have navigated to this folder in your terminal, type the following command to load all dependencies:

-npm init

-3. When you have successfully generated the package.json, type the following command to load all dependencies:

 npm i

-4. When all npm has finished installing dependencies, type the following command (still in the same folder) to run app:
+3. When all npm has finished installing dependencies, type the following command (still in the same folder) to run app:

 XXXXXX